Stretching and Lyapunov Exponents of Polymers in Ultra-Dilute Turbulent Solutions: Introduction

 The complexity of micromorphic continua makes a top--down, rational--mechanics formulation as a statistical field theory difficult; accordingly, viscoelastic--fluid models often use bottom-up closures grounded in microscopic polymer physics \cite[][]{dimitropoulos,boffetta,likhtman,vincenzi1,beris,angelis}.
-More advanced treatments still treat the solvent-polymer system as one fluid, but instead of a statistical closure they include a Fokker-Planck equation for the probability of polymer-chain conformations, most often neglecting the hydrodynamic interactions between polymer chains \cite[][]{barrett}.
-Our approach differs from such methodologies in that we have a clear separation between the solvent fluid and the microstructure, and in that we employ the Langevin equation of polymer conformations in conjunction with the Navier-Stokes equation for the solvent.
-This fully mesoscopic approach provides explicit trajectories of (coarse-grained) polymers, and enables the investigation of intricate physics, as are the alignments between polymer conformations and flow strain-rates or the Lyapunov exponents along chain trajectories.
+More advanced treatments still employ a single continuum velocity field for the solvent-polymer system, but instead of a statistical closure they include a Fokker-Planck equation for the probability of polymer-chain conformations, which most often neglects bead-level hydrodynamic interactions within and between chains \cite[][]{barrett}.
+Our approach differs from such methodologies in that we have a clear separation between the solvent fluid and the microstructure, and in that we employ the Langevin equation for polymer conformations in conjunction with the Navier-Stokes equation for the solvent.
+This fully mesoscopic approach provides explicit trajectories of (coarse-grained) polymers, and enables the investigation of intricate physics, such as the alignments between polymer conformations and flow strain-rates, and the finite-time Lyapunov exponents along chain trajectories.